 “I’m not sure about conclusions.
 But insights, yes.”

 “I think that might be an excellent way to frame your wife’s work for Ghosts.
 To let your readers know that that she had ‘insights’ in your forward without going into them.
 That will keep them interested, but it won’t turn the book around.
-You can even mention her article coming out in Currents Magazine.
-But I’d prefer it if you don’t say anything about your involvement, or any of the specifics in her findings.”
+Although I’d prefer it if you don’t say anything about your involvement, or any of the specifics in her findings.”